 We’ve become a pathway to CHRO: Talent Management is now one of the two most popular pathways for someone who wants to become a CHRO (the other being business partner).
 The capability that CEOs tell me they want most in a new CHRO is the ability to find and produce higher quality Talent.
 A Talent Management specialization or deep experience in the field creates a strong foundation for future success.

-We’ve removed the function’s bottom tier: The Talent Management function attracted OD & OE experts, trainers, leadership development professional, generalists and assorted others as it took shape in the early 2000’s.
-Many of those attracted were light on the strategic and process capabilities that proved to be the core to our profession.
-Many placed people needs before business needs.
+We’ve removed the function’s bottom tier: The Talent Management function attracted OD & OE experts, trainers, leadership development professionals, generalists, and assorted others as it took shape in the early 2000s.
+Many of those attracted were light on the strategic and process capabilities that proved to be the core of our profession.
+Many placed people’s needs before business needs.
 We’ve done a good job of helping those people find their next opportunity.

 - Fad #2: Focus on Your Strengths.
 There have been more than 20 million Gallup Strength-finders assessments sold and they weren’t bought by your supply chain leaders.
 We bought into this fad without any peer-review published science proving that it works.
 It’s defenders now wrap it in the cloak of positive psychology – claiming that people enjoy development more if they focus on their strengths.
 That’s undoubtedly true but has nothing to do with development.
 The evidence is clear that derailers undercut executives’ potential success and that one’s strengths will take care of themselves.
 This emperor has no clothes so Talent Management should stop lending him ours to wear.